-The loan you choose to fund your home improvements will depend on the cost of your renovation project, as well as your personal financial position and credit history.
+The loan you choose to fund your home improvements will depend on three things.
+The cost of your renovation project, your personal financial position and credit history.

-If your renovation is a small one, and won’t be too costly, you may want to consider paying for it with an unsecured personal loan.
-This type of loan will let you borrow money over a number of years, generally at a fixed interest rate, for up to £25,000.
-The rates you’re offered will depend on your financial position, how much you need to borrow, and the length of time in which you’ll pay it back.
+If your renovation is a small one, you may want to consider paying for it with an unsecured personal loan.
+This type of loan will let you borrow money over a number of years.
+This is generally at a fixed interest rate, for up to £25,000.
+The rates you’re offered will depend on your financial position.
+Such as how much you need to borrow, and the length of time in which you’ll pay it back.

 You can use your free Credibble account to check which loans you are personally eligible for – our Silent Search feature lets you browse freely without leaving a mark on your credit file.

 Once you’ve decided which loan is the best fit for you, you’ll need to prepare all the necessary documentation.
 When you apply for a loan, you will have to present several key documents.

 This includes things like proof of employment, proof of any supplementary income, and tax documents from the past few years.
 The lender will let you know what specifically you’ll need to provide.
 Don’t forget to double-check all these documents for any mistakes or inaccuracies, as this could affect your application.

 Once you have this all ready, you’re finally in a position to put in your formal application.
 You can do this online easily through your Credibble account.
 Make sure to apply for a loan where you know you have a good chance of being accepted.
 Applying for credit and getting rejected looks bad on your credit file for future lenders.

 5. Review the terms and sign on the dotted line

 Congratulations, your loan application has been approved and you’re all ready to get started on renovations.
 Be sure to check that the interest rate and terms laid out by the lender on paper line up with what you were promised – never sign anything without making sure that the terms are what you expect!